The fate of planetesimals formed at planetary gap edges: Theory

 \subsection{Mass ablation}

-If a planetesimal becomes sufficiently heated the material at its surface can undergo phase transitions, resulting in mass loss.
+If a planetesimal becomes sufficiently heated, then the material at its surface can undergo phase transitions, resulting in mass loss.
 Here it is assumed that the mass loss occurs due to solid material transitioning to gas phase by frictional heating and irradiation from the surrounding gas, a process called ablation.
 In order to estimate the mass ablation rate from a planetesimal surface, we first need to know its composition.
 We assume that all planetesimals are non-differentiated, and that they consist of a mixture of silicate grains, carbon grains and volatile ices.
 In this paper we consider the three volatiles H$_2$O, CO$_2$ and CO, and the volatile content of a planetesimal is set by which volatile ices were present at its formation site.
-The total ablation rate from a planetesimal surface is then taken to be the sum of the ablation rates for each present volatile ice, and since the silicate and carbon grains are well mixed with the ices, we assume them to be released along with the ices.
+The total ablation rate from a planetesimal surface is then taken to be the sum of the ablation rates for each present volatile ice, and since the silicate and carbon grains are well mixed with the ices, we assume them to be released along with the ices (i.e. we assume no crust formation, see Appendix \ref{Appendix: noAbl} and \ref{Appendix: crust formation} for a discussion of this assumption).
 For a planetesimal which forms in a region of the disc where H$_2$O and CO$_2$ are in solid form, but CO is in gas form, the total ablation rate will thus be calculated as

 We follow \citet{RonnetJohansen2020} and use the following expression for the ablation rate of an element $X$

 where $P_{\textrm{sat},X}$ is the saturated vapor pressure of element $X$, $T_{\textrm{pl}}$ is the surface temperature of the planetesimal, $\mu_X$ is the molecular weight of element $X$, and $R_g$ is the ideal gas constant (e.g., \citealt{DAngeloPodolak2015}).
 Expressions for the saturated vapor pressure as polynomials of the temperature are given in \citet{FraySchmitt2009} for all three volatile ices under consideration.
 These polynomial expressions are only accurate above a certain temperature, which varies depending on the element.
 We therefore introduce "floor values" to the saturated vapor pressure.
 A plot of $P_{\textrm{sat},X}$ versus $T_{\textrm{pl}}$ for all three volatile ices, with the floor values included, is presented in Figure \ref{fig:Psat_Tpl} of the Appendix.